 24 North Hotel Key West is located right at the point of entry to Key West.
 It’s convenient to visit the Old Town via the hotel’s trolley, but away from the hustle and bustle of the nightlife.

 The guest rooms are pretty standard, but the artwork and murals are eclectic and the pool is fantastic for families.
 Our children played with kids from all of the U.S. and France.
 There’s an on-site bar, restaurant, and Starbucks.

 History buffs and snorkeling enthusiasts will enjoy a visit to Dry Tortugas National Park, 70 miles west of Key West.
 We took the Yankee Freedom III ferry for the day (best to bring Dramamine) or you can visit via seaplane (faster, scenic, more expensive).

 This remote national park contains secluded beaches with sensational snorkeling around 19th century Fort Jefferson, which was once used as a prison during the Civil War.

 We were so taken aback by the story of Dr. Mudd during our tour that we purchased a book about him and read it on the ferry back.
 You can even camp overnight at Dry Tortugas National Park.
 It is primitive, meaning you have to bring everything including water, but if you’re interested in staying in an isolated park that’s more than 99% water under the stars, reserve a spot.

 Read more about Dry Tortugas National Park.
 Our article contains plenty of great tips for visiting with kids.

-Disclosure: The author was hosted by The Monroe County Tourist Development Council for the purposes of covering the Florida Keys for Trekaroo in an unbiased fashion.
+Disclosure: The author was hosted by The Florida Keys and Key West for the purposes of covering the Florida Keys for Trekaroo in an unbiased fashion.
 The hospitality was appreciated but all opinions are her own.